hrushikeshrv/chessengine/README.md

 py -3 -m pip install -U chessengine
 ```

-Start a game with computer -
+Start a game with the computer -
 ```bash
 chessengine play
 ```